UmamiAppearance/NoBroCote/README.md

   no-bro-cote "**/**test.js"
   ```

-If no patterns or matches are provided **no-bro-cote** searches for test files using the following patterns:
+If no patterns are provided **no-bro-cote** searches for test files using the following patterns:

 * `test.js`
 * `src/test.js`